BhavyaMallela13/Point-Cloud-Clusteing/LAS2PCD_CONVERTER/Read.md

 First create a LAS2PCD_CONVERTER folder and place this .cpp file and also create another file which is CMakeLists.txt or directly you can clone it.

-For this you need to have PCL installed on your pc.
+For this you need to have PCL installed on your pc.Just follow the steps below..

 Open Terminal and just copy paste one by one..